Working with Git

 Committing Changes to a Git Repository

-Before you update your project with your changes, you need to get a classic personal access token from GitHub.
+Before you update your project with your changes, you need to get a “classic” Personal Access Token from GitHub.
 MAAP currently doesn’t supported fine-grained tokens.
 Create a classic personal access token by following these steps in Developer settings.
-Remember to save your personal access token for later use.

 Jupyter notebook checkpoints bloat git unnecessarily, so you can add the following to your .gitignore file to prevent this: